dvquy13/reviews-parsing-mlsys/deploy/gke/README.md

 kubectl apply -f https://github.com/knative/serving/releases/download/knative-v1.14.1/serving-default-domain.yaml
 ```

+> [!WARNING]
-> [!WARNING] Update Istio Resource Request to free up allocable
+> If you encounter unschedulable error with the Inference Service, consider update Istio Resource Request to free up allocable:
 > - `kubectl edit deploy istio-ingressgateway`, change request 1 CPU and 1Gi Memory to 200m CPU and 200Mi Memory
 > - `kubectl edit deploy istiod`, change request 500m CPU and 2Gi Memory to 200m CPU and 300Mi Memory
 > - Delete all the unscheduled/pending deployments

+> [!NOTE]
-> [!NOTE] At this point we should have configured a domain $ISTIO_IP.sslip.io for application
+> At this point the FQDN `$ISTIO_IP.sslip.io` should already be available

 ## Install KServe
 ```